 SEEKING A CLOSER RELATIONSHIP WITH GOD AND THE CHURCH?

 Jesus says, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 Within the Catholic Church, we have a process for those who seek a closer relationship with God: the Rite of Christian Initiation of Adults, or RCIA.
 Through this, they find answers to their questions about God and what it means to be a follower of Christ.
 Typically, the process leads to them receiving the sacraments of initiation; namely Baptism, Confirmation, and Eucharist.
 If you or someone you know is seeking a closer relationship with God by completing their sacraments, please contact the Parish office.
-Those who join now will receive their sacraments in spring 2018.

 PLANNING YOUR WEDDING